theninthsky/client-side-rendering/README.md

 ![Bing Search Results](images/bing-search-results.png)

-In addition, cached pages will have unbelievably fast response times, which might positively affect their SEO score.
+In addition, cached pages will have unbelievably low response times, which might positively affect their SEO score.

 _Note that if you are using CSS-in-JS, you should [disable the speedy optimization](src/utils/disable-speedy.ts) during prerendering in order to have your styles omitted to the DOM._